 Free speaks everyone’s language!
-Thank goodness for free Internet open-source software applications that can save you thousands of dollars on your business software needs!
+And Free open-source software applications freely available on the Internet can save you thousands of dollars.
 Free open-source software applications consist of a host of different types of applications offered throughout the Internet.

 You can find just about any type of free alternative application to commercial brands you need to operate your business more efficiently.
 Everything from website building applications to desktop applications to a host of other applications you can use for small business productivity.